 Nathalie Feisthauer, North America

 Activities and Deliverables

-Deliverables resulting from activities coordinated and supervised by SAG could include:
+Deliverables resulting from activities coordinated and supervised by SIG could include:

 - ring-tested (round robin) protocols for new test species;